An introduction to variational quantum algorithms for combinatorial optimization problems: Literature review for QAOA

 Eventually, there is ongoing work on the formulation and implementation of the QAOA circuit to ease and lighten QAOA implementation.
-For instance, the authors of~\cite{Herrman} expose a \emph{global variable substitution method} that, given an initial linear formulation of a 3-SAT problem, exploits the advantage of product representation in QAOA and, thus, minimizes the circuit depth\footnote{Notice that here we talk about the general depth, not $p$, which is the longest path in the circuit, namely the maximum number of gates executed on a qubit.}.
+For instance, the authors of~\cite{kSAT_hamiltoniancycles_GECCO} present an algorithmic method to reduce the growth of the QUBO matrix size with the problem size for the $k$-SAT problem and the Hamiltonian Cycles problem.
+Besides that, the authors of~\cite{Herrman} expose a \emph{global variable substitution method} that, given an initial linear formulation of a 3-SAT problem, exploits the advantage of product representation in QAOA and, thus, minimizes the circuit depth\footnote{Notice that here we talk about the general depth, not $p$, which is the longest path in the circuit, namely the maximum number of gates executed on a qubit.}.
 The shallower depth, the more efficient the implementation of the quantum circuit for NISQ computers.
 A different approach is proposed in~\cite{Nagarajan}, that is, given a quantum circuit, minimizes the circuit depth by solving a Mixed-Integer Program, with an optimality guarantee on the quantum circuit produced (it can find up to 57\% reduction of the number of gates).
 It applies to any gate-based quantum algorithm and thus, can be applied to QAOA and, more generally, to VQAs.

 Notice that solving combinatorial optimization problems using QAOA involves first formulating them into unconstrained problems, and more precisely into QUBO for easier circuits.
 There are essentially two types of formulation.
 The first and most common one is to integrate constraints as suitable penalty terms into the objective function.
 For instance, in~\cite{Lucas} we find formulations of Karp's 21 NP-complete problems, and the authors of~\cite{kcoloring} tackle the $k$-coloring graph problem with the same method.
 The tutorial~\cite{Glover} addresses more general cases for this formulation problem methodology.
 The second type of formulation is to change the expression of the \emph{mixing} Hamiltonian (referred to as $H_B$ in Section~\ref{sect:QAOA}).
 Initially presented in~\cite{Hadfield}, the main idea is to make this Hamiltonian varying the quantum state only in the feasible search space.
-Some problems have been specifically studied with this method, such as the traveling salesman problem~\cite{TSP}.
+Some problems have been specifically studied with this method, such as the Traveling Salesman problem~\cite{TSP_Ruan, TSP}.